 AMY GOODMAN: And how many soldiers did you talk to?
 How did you document what they said?

-LAILA AL-ARIAN: We spoke with forty soldiers, eight Marines and two sailors.
+LAILA AL-ARIAN: We spoke with 40 soldiers, eight marines and two sailors.
 We tape-recorded every conversation, every interview we had, and we transcribed them into thousands of pages of transcripts.
 And from then on, we began the process of writing the piece.
 But, for us, it was very important to have all of these interviews on the record.

 LAILA AL-ARIAN: Yes.
 Interestingly, that report came after we began our own reporting.
 So, to us, it really confirmed what we saw through our reporting.
-The report stated that 47% of soldiers and 38% of Marines said that Iraqis should be treated with dignity, and only 55% of soldiers and 40% of Marines said that they would turn in a friend in the military who basically killed or injured an unarmed Iraqi combatant.
+The report stated that 47 percent of soldiers and 38 percent of marines said that Iraqis should be treated with dignity, and only 55 percent of soldiers and 40 percent of marines said that they would turn in a friend in the military who basically killed or injured an unarmed Iraqi combatant.
 And that really confirmed what we found in our piece.

 Specialist Garett Reppenhagen, let’s begin with you.
 Tell your story, what you saw, what you experienced, what you participated in.